-Last Updated on 20th October 2022 by Sophie Nadeau
+Last Updated on 28th October 2024 by Sophie Nadeau

-One of the most charming and off the beaten Christmas Markets in Paris is that of Alésia-Leclerc, which is tucked away in the very heart of the city’s 14th arrondissement.
+One of the most charming and off-the-beaten Christmas Markets in Paris is that of Alésia-Leclerc, which is tucked away in the very heart of the city’s 14th arrondissement.
 Known as Marché de Noël Alésia-Leclerc, here’s how to visit the Alésia-Leclerc Christmas Market, as well as things to know before visiting.

-Alésia-Leclerc Christmas Market dates: 3, 4, 5th December 2022, 10 AM – 8 PM
+Alésia-Leclerc Christmas Market 2024 dates TBC (Previously took place on 3, 4, 5th Decembe ,2024, 10 AM – 8 PM)

 The Alésia Christmas Market comprises of around a dozen set of stalls set under the shadow of the 18th-century built Saint-Pierre-de-Montrouge (Église Saint-Pierre-de-Montrouge) in the 14th arrondissement.